-Figure 2:rinciple of drugCipher Drugs are solid nodes and presented by ‘d’; proteins are hollow nodes and presented by ‘p’.
+Figure 2: Principle of drugCipher Drugs are solid nodes and presented by ‘d’; proteins are hollow nodes and presented by ‘p’.
 A).
 Drug Therapeutic Similarity (TS) (blue solid edges) and Drug Chemical Similarity (CS) (green solid edges) comprise the pharmacological space.
 The protein protein interaction (PPI) (gray solid edges) network represents the information in the genomic space.
 Together with drug-target interactions (gray dashed edges), the closeness (brown dashed edges) is defined to associate a drug with any arbitrary protein.
 B).
 For drug d and protein p, two similarity vectors for d in pharmacological space (TSd and CSd) and one closeness vector for p (Wp) are constructed.
 C. The concordance scores between drug d and protein p are computed based on three linear regression models, which assume linear correlations exist between TSd and Wp,Wp and CSd, Wp and the combination of TSd and CSd.[4]
-Although Cipher has a high sensitivity and precision score among all approaches the linar regression model is not clear under the situation that the protein-protein interactions and drug-drug similarities are low, showing on the left, top and right, bottom part of graph. approaches largely depended on PPI networks to estimate similarity.
-Since consider shortest path as the optimal path between proteins overlook others paths, the reliability of the optimal path and the final result may be adversely affecte[5]
+Although Cipher has a high sensitivity and precision score among all approaches, the linear regression model is not clear under the situation that the protein-protein interactions and drug-drug similarities are low, showing on the left, top and right, bottom part of graph.
+Likewise, the approaches above largely depended on PPI networks to estimate similarity.
+Since these approaches consider the shortest path as the optimal path between proteins and may overlook others paths, the reliability of the optimal path and the final result may be adversely affected [5].

-1.5 MAXIF method
+1.4 MAXIF method

 Motivated by these observations, we propose a new combinatorial approach to calculate score of association between a pair of drug and protein in this paper.
 In our approach, we first introduce a threshold to select out high similarities which have biological meanings.
 Then we set up a drug-protein network by integrating given drug-target interactions, PPI network information and drug-drug similarity.
 The magnitudes of associations are recorded under the assumption that drugs with high similarities have stronger associations as the capacity of each edge for final calculation.
-Then we will judge the strength of the relation based on the amount of information flow between drug and protein and we will develop MAXIF (Maximizing information flow) algorithm in the drug-protein network system to figure out the path containing the maxima information and compute the max information flow as the concordance score of this pair of drug-protein.
-Proteins with high score are considered as potential targets.of our method by leave-one-out cross validation and demonstrate that our method has high level of accuracy, so we could use it to predict potential targets which could excavate novel applications of existing drugs and narrow the range of test experimentsdrugs with specific curative effect.
-If we data targets, we could problem of side effects raise efficiency of drug.identifying targets in a more efficient way stepping-stone in pharmacology.
+Then we will judge the strength of the relation based on the amount of information flow between drug and protein and we will develop the MAXIF (Maximizing information flow) algorithm in the drug-protein network system to figure out the path containing the maxima information and compute the max information flow as the concordance score of this pair of drug-protein.
+Proteins with high scores are considered as potential targets.
+The level of sensitivity and specificity of our method were showed by leave-one-out cross validation and demonstrate that our method has a high level of accuracy, so we could use it to predict potential targets which could excavate novel applications of existing drugs and narrow the range of test experiments, to pinpoint drugs with a specific curative effect.
+If we generate enough data for such targets, we could minimize problems of side effects and raise efficiency of drug-based therapies.
+Thus, identifying drug targets in a more efficient way will act as an important stepping-stone in pharmacology.

 2. Materials and Methods